 Mountaineering rule number five would now have to be applied; Listen to experienced hikers.
 A group of people were coming down and had apparently been on the peak of Galdhøpiggen in the early morning.
 We asked about the weather ahead and how far it was to walk.
-Their reply was that there is quite a distance left, and the fog is heavy all the way.
+They replied there was quite a distance left, and the fog is heavy all the way.

 We continued a little longer, but decided to swallow our pride.
 Mountaineering rule number eight states there is no disgrace in turning back, in time.
 This day it felt correct to do so, but it was no easy decision anyway.
 This was a huge disappointment.

 The indoor pool at Spiterstulen is nice, but it was not as nice dipping into it today, gazing out the panoramic windows towards the base of Galdhøpiggen right outside.